cloud-native-toolkit/automation-solutions/boms/software/cp4d/files/README.md

 19. You can change the `gitops-cluster-config_banner_text` banner text to something useful for your client project or demo.

-20. Save the `terraform.tfvars` file
+20. Save the all changes to the `tfvars` files.

 21. Navigate into the `/workspaces/current` folder

     > ❗️ Do not skip this step.
 You must execute from the `/workspaces/current` folder.

-    > ⚠️ If you are deploying on IBM Cloud Satellite, you must delete the `/workspaces/current/210-ibm-odf-storage` folder and ensure that `ocs-storagecluster-cephfs` is the default storage class before proceeding to the next step.
-ODF will already have been deployed into the Satellite cluster.
+    > ⚠️ If you are deploying on IBM Cloud Satellite, you must delete the `/workspaces/current/210-ibm-odf-storage` folder ODF will already have been deployed into the Satellite cluster.
 For additional detail, please see the [Satellite prerequisites](./IBM_SATELLITE.md).

+    > ⚠️ If your cluster already has ODF configured, you must delete the `/workspaces/current/210-ibm-odf-storage` folder.

 ##### Automated Deployment

 22. To perform the deployment automatically, execute the `./apply-all.sh` script in the `/workspaces/current` directory.
 This will apply each of the Data Foundation layers sequentially.
 This operation will complete in 10-15 minutes, and the Data Foundation will continue asynchronously in the background.
-This can take an additional 45 minutes.
+This can take an additional 60 minutes.

     Alternatively you can run each of the layers individually, by following the [manual deployment instructions](MANUAL-DEPLOY.md).